osrg/libsai/README.md

 ![three VMs are connected and routed under the topology](doc/libsai_VM_connected.png)

 4. Try ping between the VMs and see what is happening.
+ - Ping from VM1 to VM2 while executing tcpdump on VM2: You will first see an ARP request arrives to VM2 from VM1, and then ICMP packets start arriving.
+This is because VM1 and VM2 are connected to the same VLAN.
+Note that you cannot see the VLAN tags on the VMs because they are automatically pushed/dropped inside the switch VM.
+ - Ping from VM1 to VM3 while executing tcpdump on VM3: You will again see an ARP request arriving to VM3, but this time not from VM1 but from 192.168.2.1.
+This is because VM1 and VM3 are connected to different VLANs and the two VLANs are routed on L3.

 ## Copyright
 Copyright (C) 2015 [Nippon Telegraph and Telephone Corporation](http://www.ntt.co.jp/index_e.html).
 Released under [Apache License 2.0](LICENSE).